SteveXCIV/stevexciv.github.io/content/blog/giving-golang-a-try/index.md

 )
 ```

-This is convenient, but I could easily see it as a pain point for working with large enums.
+This is convenient, but it's also a lot of functionality packed into one feature.

+##### Iota - Conclusion

+I think that `iota` is definitely an interesting convenience feature, but I'm not sure yet how I feel about how clever it allows developers to get.

 ### Field Naming